rlemon/RoboGist/README.md

 **Note!** if you see this icon: <img src="http://i.imgur.com/Fs2WtqJ.png" />
 that means a gist has one or more files which have been altered since you last activated it.
 You will have to open the popup page or the options page to re-enable it.

 As of right now active gists do not inject themselves on-the-fly, they need a page load to do so.
 Expect this to change.

-###Development Installation
-1) download the source and `cd` to the directory
-2) run `npm install`
-3) run `npm run-script build`
-4) open `chrome://extensions` and load the unpackaged extension found in the newly created `/build` directory.